Michigan Workers’ Comp Lost Wages FAQs: What You Need To Know

-If you’re injured while on the job, you can receive wage loss benefits — but many injured workers are not receiving the correct rate.
-Here you will learn everything you need to know about your workers comp lost wages in Michigan.
+If you’re injured while on the job, you can receive wage loss benefits — but many injured employees are not receiving the correct rate.
+Here you will learn everything you need to know about your workers’ comp lost wages claim in Michigan.

-For help from one of our attorneys now, call (855) 221-2667, or you can fill out our free contact form.
-There’s no cost or obligation, and we can ensure that you’re receiving all of the lost wages you’re entitled to under the law.
+For help from one of our attorneys now, call (855) 221-2667, or you can fill out our contact form for a free consultation.
+There’s no cost or obligation, and we can ensure that you’re receiving all of the wage loss benefits you’re entitled to under the law.

-- What workers compensation benefits can I receive?
+- What workplace injury benefits can I receive?

 - What if I’m found to be only partially disabled?